SAVE THE DATE

 This year, we will host the full meeting program via a robust virtual event platform, that may be streamed from the comfort of your home.
 We hope to provide you with a virtual experience which comes as close as possible to the real thing.

 The PNS Annual Meeting is the place to learn about the latest international research across specialties in peripheral neuropathy.
 It is the premiere venue to have one-on-one discussions with experts in the field and connect with clinicians and scientists from various countries.
-During the plenary talks, platform presentations, special interest group sessions, clinical trials session, basic science highlights session and education course, junior and senior scientists of various backgrounds teach about the most current and ground-breaking developments in the field.
+During the plenary talks, platform presentations, special interest group sessions, guided poster hall tours, and education course, junior and senior scientists of various backgrounds will present the most current and ground-breaking developments in the field.

 Exhibit/Sponsorship Deadline: 2 April 2021

 Call for Late Breaking Abstracts: 23 April – 7 May 2021

 How do I become a member of the PNS?

 Please click here to complete the PNS Membership Application.

 How may I register for the 2021 PNS Annual Meeting?